gschmutz/bigdata-spark-workshop/04-spark-dataframe/README.md

 usAirportsByStateDF.show()
 ```

+You can now use the data frame and persist it to S3 if you wish.
+We will see that in use below.

-If you perform a SELECT on the flights table using one or more of the partition columns, the query will prune the non-used partitions and only read the necessary files for the needed partitions
+**Note**: If you perform a SELECT on the flights table using one or more of the partition columns, the query will prune the non-used partitions and only read the necessary files for the needed partitions

 ```sql
 %sql